bazelbuild/bazel/contributing.md

 ### Debugging Bazel

-Bazel has support for debugging its Java code:

-* Make sure you compile it with debugging enabled by adding the `misc = ["-g"]` attributes to the `toolchain` rule of the `tools/jdk/BUILD` file or by using the `--javacopt="-g"` option on the Bazel command-line.
+Start creating a debug configuration for both C++ and Java in your bazelrc with the following:

+build:debug -c dbg
+build:debug --javacopt="-g"
+build:debug --copt="-g"
+build:debug --strip="never"

+Then you can rebuild Bazel with `bazel build --config debug //src:bazel` and use your favorite debugger to start debugging.

+For debugging the C++ client you can just fire it from gdb or lldb as you normally would.
+But if you want to debug the Java code, you must attach to the server with the following:

 * Run Bazel with debugging option `--host_jvm_debug` before the command (e.g., `bazel --batch --host_jvm_debug build //src:bazel`).
 * Attach a debugger to the port 5005.
 With `jdb` for instance, run `jdb -attach localhost:5005`.
 From within Eclipse, use the [remote Java application launch configuration](http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Ftasks%2Ftask-remotejava_launch_config.htm).

-If you want to debug the C++ client, ensure that you have the `-g` option activated for C++ build, rebuild Bazel and use your favorite C++ debugger.

 ## Bazel's code description